The general synopsis for UK

 - Sea state

-- Very rough or high, occasionally very high at first in southwest.
+- Very rough or high, high or very high later.

 - Weather